Wainuiomata: Arts

+Lego wall

+On Gracefield Road just before the turn on to the Wainuiomata Hill Road is a retaining wall made of rounded concrete blocks.
+In 2019 a Wainuiomata man, realising that the shape of the blocks resembled the heads of Lego minifigures, decided to paint them as Lego people.
+The artist initially remained anonymous, calling himself 'Block Vandal'.
+The project was well received by Wainuiomata people, some of whom donated money for materials.
+Hutt City Council promoted the work on social media and said it did not consider the work to be vandalism.
+Block Vandal chose designs for the heads based on current events and community suggestions.
+In 2022, Block Vandal was awarded a Kūmara Award.
+The award, Ahakoa he iti, ko tāna pianga ka puawaitia/ From little things big things grow was given "for playfully transforming drab parts of the city with colorful and joyful art and cultural references".
+After a hiatus, work on the wall recommenced in 2026, and the artist was revealed as Aidan Walbaekken.

 Recreation and sport

 Wainuiomata has a large outdoor swimming pool complex.
 It was completely funded by the community, through raffles, fundraising and an annual Christmas parade, and opened in 1967.
-The main pool was extended to Olympic length in the early 1970s, and after more community fundraising, an 80 metre hydroslide was added in 1984.
+The main pool was extended to Olympic length in the early 1970s, and after more community fundraising an 80 metre hydro-slide was added in 1984.

 Wainuiomata Regional Park adjoins Remutaka Forest Park, a protected forest park south of Wainuiomata.
 The park contains swimming spots, walking and cycling trails, as well as access to a disused dam which used to be part of the system supplying Wainuiomata and Wellington City with water.
 The Wainuiomata Water Collection Area is a restricted-access water catchment reserve to the south-east of the suburb.

 Wainuiomata has a popular mountain biking venue at Waiu Park in the hills in the north-west of the suburb.
 The Wainuiomata Trail Park was developed as a joint initiative by a volunteer group and the Hutt City Council.
 The park allows for mixed use by runners, walkers and mountain bikers.
 As of 2024, it includes 57 trails of varying difficulty with a total trail length of 55 km.

 There is a golf course on the Coast Road to the south of Wainuiomata, opened at its current location in 1970.

 Wainuiomata has clubs for rugby union, rugby league and football.
 Rugby league was particularly prominent in the 1980s and 1990s, with the Wainuiomata Lions team winning a national title three times, but its popularity has waned since then.